beomagi/parallelium/README.md

 \#comments are optional, and can control execution somewhat.

-\#tag tag1 tag2 tag3 <-- All jobs after carry these tags.
+\#tag Thisisatag run5mins rundaily <-- All jobs after carry these tags.

 \#cpu n              <-- Specify the load on the cpu for all following jobs.
 Default is 1. (future)